0

 2. Can I use apple cider vinegar instead of white vinegar?

-Yes, you can substitute apple cider vinegar for white vinegar, but keep in mind the flavor difference when substituting it in recipes.
+Yes, you can substitute apple cider vinegar for white vinegar, but remember the flavor difference when substituting it in recipes.

 3. Why is apple cider vinegar better than normal vinegar?